vipinnsingh/go_ratelimiter/README.md

-This repo defined the three method for implementing the rate limiting on a server.
+This repo defines three methoda for implementing rate limiting on a server.